nsg-ethz/p4-learning/exercises/09-Traceroutable/README.md

 git pull
 ```

-Further, you need the `traceroute` tool for this exercise.
+Further, you need the `traceroute` tool for this exercise (it might be installed already).
 Install it by running this command in a terminal:

 ```bash
 sudo apt-get install traceroute